alirumane/alirumane.github.io/_posts/2016-02-18-installing-noobs-os-on-raspberry-pi.md

 **Download**

 * You will need a computer with an SD card reader.
-If you don't have one, you can buy an USB SD Card reader.
+If you don't have one, you can buy a USB SD Card reader.

 * Download NOOBS installer from [https://www.raspberrypi.org/downloads/noobs/](https://www.raspberrypi.org/downloads/noobs/).